BradB132/MaPL/README.md

 1. `Loop Metadata`
 1. `End Metadata`

-The host program can take these callbacks, append them, and output to file.
+The host program can take these callbacks and output to file.
+This is the goal of the ancillary [MaPLGenerator](./Generator) program, included in this repo.